angadbajwa23/Segmentation-of-2D-Brain-MR-Images-using-Deep-Neural-Architectures/README.md

 -Consider different loss functions.
 The default loss function here is a binary_crossentropy.
 Different loss functions yield different loss curves and may result in better accuracy.
 However, you may need to adjust the learning_rate and number of epochs to train as you experiment with different loss functions.

--Try exceuting other U-Net architectures in the model folders.
+-Try exceuting other U-Net architectures in the 2d/model folders.